-The interest expense on the Convertible Note is new for the three months ended November 30, 2010, which is a result of the issuance of the Convertible Note in September 2010, which bears simple interest at 10% per annum.
+The interest expense on the Convertible Note is new for the three and six months ended February 28, 2011, which is a result of the issuance of the Convertible Note in September 2010, which bore simple interest at 10% per annum (see Note 3 to the accompanying financial statements).
+This will not be a recurring expense item for the remainder of fiscal 2011, because as discussed in Note 3 to the accompanying financial statements, we issued approximately 1.9 million shares of restricted common stock upon conversion of the Convertible Note on January 11, 2011.

-Interest income represents interest earned on the temporary investment of capital in cash equivalents or available-for-sale securities, interest accrued on the note payable by the Rangeview Metropolitan District (the "District" which is defined in Note 1 to the accompanying financial statements and Note 4 to the financial statements to the 2010 Annual Report on Form 10-K) and interest accrued on the "Special Facilities" construction proceeds receivable from the "County" (Special Facilities and County are both defined further in Note 4 to the financial statements contained in the 2010 Annual Report on Form 10-K).
+Interest income represents interest earned on the temporary investment of capital in cash equivalents or available-for-sale securities, interest accrued on the note payable by the Rangeview Metropolitan District (the "District" which is defined in Note 1 to the accompanying financial statements and Note 4 to the financial statements to the 2010 Annual Report on Form 10-K) and interest accrued on the "Special Facilities" construction proceeds receivable from the County.
 The decrease is due to a significant decline in interest rates due to the recessionary economy and decreasing levels of cash investments.
-We anticipate this increasing for the remainder of fiscal 2011 as our invested cash balances will be higher than fiscal 2010 due to the equity offering.